CerenDabba/chessPoint_public/README.md

 •	Run the ChessDemo.java file.
 •	If IDE asks the SDK version, select Java 11.

-When program starts running it asks user to enter the txt file's absolute path so please be sure to write the absolute path.
+When program started it asks user to enter the txt file's absolute path so please be sure to write the absolute path.
 Then press enter.
 It will show the results.